Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 # Postfwd GeoIP Botnet Block Plugin

-This is plugin to postfix firewall [postfwd](http://postfwd.org/) also located on [github](https://github.com/postfwd/postfwd) intended to block international spam botnets.
+This is a plugin to postfix firewall [postfwd](http://postfwd.org/) (also located on [github](https://github.com/postfwd/postfwd)) intended to block international spam botnets.
 International spam botnets are logging into hacked mail addresses via sasl login from multiple IP addresses based in usually more than 30 unique countries.
 After successful login, the hackers send spam from huge amount of unique IP addresses which circumvents traditional rate limits per IP address.

-If you are interested in theory of how botnet spam works and motivation for creating this plugin, check the blog and tutorial on [HowToForge](https://www.howtoforge.com/tutorial/blocking-of-international-spam-botnets-postfix-plugin/).
+If you are interested in theory about how botnet spam works and motivation for creating this plugin, look at the blog and tutorial on [HowToForge](https://www.howtoforge.com/tutorial/blocking-of-international-spam-botnets-postfix-plugin/).

-If you are interested in how your users got their mail accounts hacked, check out `bsdly` blog about slow distributed brute force attack on SSH passwords, which also applies to pop3/imap logins [Hail Mary Cloud](http://bsdly.blogspot.sk/2013/10/the-hail-mary-cloud-and-lessons-learned.html).
+If you are interested in how your users got their mail accounts hacked, check out [bsdly](https://bsdly.blogspot.com) blog about slow distributed brute force attack on SSH passwords, which also applies to pop3/imap logins [Hail Mary Cloud](http://bsdly.blogspot.com/2013/10/the-hail-mary-cloud-and-lessons-learned.html).

-Plugin was tested with `postfwd2 ver.
-1.35` with `MySQL` and `PostgreSQL` backend.
+Plugin was tested with _postfwd2 ver.
+1.35_ with MySQL and PostgreSQL backend.

 ## Installation

-For installation follow next steps
+To install this plugin follow next steps:

 - Clone this repository.
 - Install dependencies according to chapter [Dependencies](#dependencies).
-- Run script `install.sh` to install plugin into `/etc/postfix/`
+- Run script `install.sh` to install plugin into _/etc/postfix/_.
-- To load plugin to postfwd you must add argument `--plugins <PATH TO PLUGIN>` to postfwd command (or in /etc/default/postfwd).
+- To load plugin to postfwd you must add argument `--plugins <PATH TO PLUGIN>` to postfwd command (or update it in _/etc/default/postfwd_).
-- Configure postfwd rules according to chapter [Postfwd configuration](#postfwd-configuration)
+- Configure postfwd rules according to chapter [Postfwd configuration](#postfwd-configuration).
-- Create database table with indexes using following SQL statement (database is created on plugin startup but indexes can not be).
+- Create database table with indexes using following SQL statements (database is created on plugin startup but indexes can not be).

 ```sql
 CREATE TABLE IF NOT EXISTS postfwd_logins (